MathieuAvila/milendall/README.rst

 In multi-player mode:

-- Death match in a maze [to be re-thought]
+- TBD

 Particularity
 -------------

 In both cases:

-- Maze is globally non-euclidean at the maze scale, but euclidean at local scale (rooms)
+- Maze is globally non-euclidean at the maze scale, but euclidean at local scale (called rooms)
 - Mazes are bound (not open worlds), but can loop in bizarre ways
 - Gravity is dynamic and unusual
 - Objects can be rescaled when passing through some gates
-- There are some objects left that gives time bonuses
+- There are some objects left that gives time bonuses / maluses
 - Objects can change in nature, contrary to most FPS (time bonuses become time maluses, and so on...)

 Requirements
 ============